I think you’ll agree with me when I say:

 5. Air Leaks or Poor Insulation – Time to Seal

-Poor sealing or insufficient insulation is another common culprit which can cause your unit to run constantly and inefficiently.
+Poor sealing or insufficient insulation is another common culprit that can cause your unit to run constantly and inefficiently.
 If your home is not closed up tight while your A/C system is in use, you may be losing that precious cool air that you need during the summer through small holes or non-insulated walls or roof.

 If you are losing the cool air in this way, your home may never reach your desired temperature, causing the A/C unit to run more than needed.